nickjeffrey/hyperv_switch_backup/README.md

 ```

 # Send backup report via email
-To send an email report showing the backup status, please edit the following section of the script:
+To send an email report showing the backup status, please edit the following section of the script to match your environment:
 ```
 $send_email = "yes"                                            #yes|no flag to send report via email to the sysadmin
 $hostname   = $env:computername                                #figure out the local hostname